 Allison Torline specialises in international conflicts with an emphasis on commercial arbitration as well as investment treaty arbitration.
 Furthermore, she has particular experience with post-M&A disputes.

-Allison Torline has extensive experience in international arbitration, including proceedings conducted under the ICC, ICSID, DIS and HKIAC rules in addition to UNCITRAL and other ad hoc proceedings.
-She also has particular skills related to the CISG.
+In addition to her counsel work, Allison Torline also acts as arbitrator as well as secretary to arbitral tribunals.
+She has extensive experience in international arbitration, including proceedings conducted under the ICC, ICSID, DIS and HKIAC rules in addition to UNCITRAL and other ad hoc proceedings.
+She is also well-versed in CISG-related disputes.

 She represents clients inter alia from the trade, shipbuilding, infrastructure, energy and service sectors.
 A particular focus of her practice is on the representation of States and investors in public international law disputes arising out of investment treaties.
 Furthermore, she is also frequently involved in post-M&A disputes and has particular experience with purchase price adjustments and earn-out clauses.